Pipedream with Dylan Pierce

 00:36:56 - Dylan Pierce

-Well, the nice thing about Piper and like I mentioned before is it spins up a lambda anywhere in US East 1 by default.
-So like the traditional tools are kind of hard to.
-He can't detect Pipedream's IP address.
+Well, the nice thing about Pipedream, like I mentioned before, is it spins up a Lambda anywhere in us-east-1 by default.
+So the traditional tools are kind of hard to... you can't detect Pipedream's IP address.

 00:37:11 - Scott Steinlage